 “Designed for this setting, the house was hardly up before its fame circled the Earth; it was recognized as one of the clearest successes of the American genius, Frank Lloyd Wright…It's beauty remains fresh like that of the nature into which it fits.
 It has served well as a home, yet has always been more than that: a work of art, beyond any measures of excellence.
 Itself an ever-flowing source of exhilaration, it is set on the waterfall of Bear Run, spouting nature’s endless energy and grace.
 House and site together form the very image of man’s desire to be at one with nature, equal and wedded to nature…”

-Fallingwater opened for public tours in 1964 and saw 29,792 visitors its first season.
-Steadily increasing since, annual visitation now exceed 180,000 with over 5.7 million people touring the Kaufmann’s weekend retreat, a house designed for a family of three.
+Fallingwater opened for public tours in 1964.
 Ever vigilant, Edgar Kaufmann continued to visit the house and was instrumental in guiding its transition to a museum and continued serving as an advisor to the staff until his death in 1989.

 In 1976, Fallingwater became a National Historic Landmark, the same year as Frank Lloyd Wright’s home and studio in Oak Park, Illinois, and Taliesin, his home and school in Spring Green, Wisconsin.
-In 2000, it was named a Commonwealth Treasure by the Pennsylvania Historic and Museum Commission.On July 10, 2019, the United Nations Educational, Scientific, and Cultural Organization (UNESCO) World Heritage Committee inscribed Fallingwater and seven other Frank Lloyd Wright-designed sites to the UNESCO World Heritage List.
+In 2000, it was named a Commonwealth Treasure by the Pennsylvania Historic and Museum Commission.On July 10, 2019, the United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Committee inscribed Fallingwater and seven other Frank Lloyd Wright-designed sites to the UNESCO World Heritage List.